cjoakim/azure-cosmos-graph/README.md

 is easily loaded into CosmosDB for your exploration.
 The wrangling logic is implemented in Python 3.

 In short, the wrangling steps are:
-- Start with a manually created list of 12 favorite actors (see 'actors_for_candidate_movies' in values.py)
+- Start with a manually created list of 7 favorite actors (see 'actors_for_candidate_movies' in values.py)
 - Extract just the movies for those actors (approx 486 movies)
 - Extract the principals (i.e. - actors) for those moves.
 Omit directors, producers, stunt men, etc.
 - Extract the details for each of the principals
 - Derive the person-knows-person Edges based on the set of actors for each movie.
-- Generate a list of Gremlin commands to insert the Vectors (movies, actors) and Edges into the DB
+- Generate a list of Gremlin commands to insert the Vertices (movies, actors) and Edges into the DB
 - Note, the Gremlin command generation was intentionally decoupled from the actual DB loading.

 See bash shell scripts **wrangle.sh** and **create_drop_and_load_queries.sh** which implement this process.